Deltares/CoSMoS/docs/_build/html/_sources/manual/addingmodels.rst.txt

   - LocationFile          = OBSFILEKEY
 - *dimr_config.xml* file that describes the working directories for the flow and wave models.
 The <time> (starttime of the simulation) is set by CoSMoS by replacing the keyword *TIMEKEY*.

+The *misc* folder must contain a text file with the same name as the model name, containing the coordinates of the model outline.

 HurryWave
 """""""""""""""
 HurryWave is a computationally efficient third generation spectral wave model, with physics similar to those of SWAN and WAVEWATCH III.